JuliaAnten/Read-A-Lot/PROCESS.md

 # Day 5 - 12 juni
 - Made planning for rest of the week
 - Edited the design in android studio and DESING.md
+- Google books API can't request random books, so I will add a file with approx. 100 best sold book titles from [goodreads](http://www.goodreads.com/list/show/33934.Best_Selling_Books_of_All_Time).